-• Nearly all of the dynamical models predict a transition from ENSO-neutral conditions (Niño-3.4 SST anomalies between -0.5°C and +0.5°C) to El Niño during the Northern Hemisphere summer/fall, with El Niño continuing through the remainder of the year.

-• The average dynamical model forecast is warmer than the statistical models during the second half of 2012/early 2013.
+- Nearly all of the dynamical models predict a transition from ENSO-neutral conditions (Niño-3.4 SST anomalies between -0.5°C and +0.5°C) to El Niño during the Northern Hemisphere summer/fall, with El Niño continuing into winter 2012-13. - The average dynamical model forecast is warmer than the statistical models.